KLAF-LD: History

-On July 1, 2015, KLAF-LD changed affiliations to NBC, the network's first affiliate in Lafayette since the 1975 shutdown of KLNI (channel 15, now occupied by KADN-TV); in the interim, area cable systems imported KPLC from Lake Charles (Lafayette's default NBC station at the time), KALB-TV from Alexandria, and/or sister station WVLA-TV from Baton Rouge for NBC programming.
+On July 1, 2015, KLAF-LD changed affiliations to NBC, the network's first affiliate in Lafayette since the 1975 shutdown of KLNI-TV (channel 15, now occupied by KADN-TV) four decades earlier; in the interim, area cable systems imported KPLC from Lake Charles (Lafayette's default NBC station at the time), KALB-TV from Alexandria, and/or sister station WVLA-TV from Baton Rouge for NBC programming.
 MyNetworkTV programming moved to the 15.3 subchannel on KADN-TV.

 On January 27, 2016, Nexstar announced it would acquire Media General for $4.6 billion.
-Since Media General owned CBS affiliate KLFY-TV, and since the Lafayette market is too small to allow duopolies in any case, in order to comply with FCC ownership rules as well as planned changes to rules regarding same-market television stations which would prohibit future joint sales agreements, the company was required to sell either KLFY or sister station KADN to another company.
-KLAF-LD was the only station involved in the deal that could be legally acquired, since FCC rules allow for the common ownership of full-power and low-power stations in the same market, regardless of the number of stations in that market.
+Since Media General owned CBS affiliate KLFY-TV, the company was required to sell either KLFY or sister station KADN to another company.
 On May 27, 2016, Nexstar announced that it would keep KLFY-TV and sell KLAF-LD, along with KADN-TV, to Bayou City Broadcasting for $40 million.
 The sale was finalized January 17, 2017.
-Sources from both KADN and Bayou City Broadcasting confirmed that KLAF-LD would stay on the air, but could go dark in the future and/or if the FCC opened up new filing windows to voluntarily move LPTV stations.

 On May 6, 2019, it was announced that Entertainment Studios, headed by entertainment entrepreneur Byron Allen, would purchase the Bayou City stations (including KLAF-LD) for $165 million.
 The sale was completed on July 3, 2019.
 In 2020, KLAF relocated its digital channel from 46 to 14; at the same time, its virtual channel also moved to 14.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including KLAF-LD and KADN).
 On August 8, 2025, it was announced that AMG would sell 12 of its stations, including KLAF-LD and KADN, to Gray Media for $171 million.
 This acquisition, along with that of KATC from E. W. Scripps Company, would bring the ABC, NBC, and Fox affiliations in the region under common ownership.
+The FCC approved the multi-market Gray–Scripps exchange on April 28, 2026; the KADN/KLAF purchase was completed on May 1.